kamilfranek/kamilfranek.github.io/Earnings Report/_posts/2019-04-02-apple-earnings-report.md

     </a>
 </figure>

-## Apples's Income Statement Visualization - New P&L format
+## Apples's Income Statement Visualization

 The following waterfall chart is a more detailed visualization of the P&L for Apple and should help you understand the proportion between different items and highlight the main changes compared to the previous year.
 Below the chart, I will walk you through Apple's P&L and show you a more detailed breakdown.